 How do I tell if I have SIBO?

-Our second option, much less invasive, less expensive, but less accurate is hydrogen breath testing.
+Our second option, much less invasive, less expensive, but has some issues with sensitivity and specificity is hydrogen & methane breath testing.

-The PROBLEM with hydrogen breath tests come down to the accuracy – which I think a lot of people fail to understand.
+The problem with hydrogen & methane breath tests (HMBT) come down to the accuracy – which I think a lot of people fail to understand.

 Depending on the substrate used, hydrogen breath tests catch 30-70% of the patients who are ACTUALLY positive for SIBO.
 This is called the ‘sensitivity’.